nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 ### Task 2: Deploy the Keras model

-1. Within the `notebooks` folder, click the notebook called `04 Deploy Classifier Web Service`.
+1. Within the `notebooks` folder, select the notebook called `04 Deploy Classifier Web Service`.
 This will open the notebook so you can read and execute the code it contains.

 2. Read the instructions at the top of the notebook, and execute the cells as instructed.